 Flashpoint supports games and animations created for a variety of web plugins and standards - not just Flash.
-This page contains an overview of each technology, alongside their entry counts as of the latest version.
+This page contains an overview of each technology, alongside their entry counts as of version 8.2.

 3D Groove GX

 by The Groove Alliance | 2002-2009 | 31 Entries

 Founded in 1998, The Groove Alliance was the developer of 3D Groove SX, a Shockwave-enabled 3D game engine.
 Later on in 2002, the engine would branch out from Shockwave and into its own thing called 3D Groove GX.
 Both variations could be used for the development of online games and desktop applications.
 This proved to be a success for the company, amassing a large corporate user base and leading to the creation of several high-profile titles for TV shows and other big properties.
 After the hype fizzled out, The Groove Alliance was reshaped into OTOY in 2008, but the 3D Groove website stayed online until 2009.
 The exact cause of the original company’s demise is unknown, but internal struggles were confirmed to have taken place.

 by Dassault Systèmes | 1999-2017 | 121 Entries